This post is also available in: English (Engels)

 LMN (the modelling language used) was a remarkably prescient predecessor (10 years ahead!) of BPMN (Business Process Model and Notation).
 Most of the building blocks of LMN can be mapped to BPMN elements very nicely, as we will explain elsewhere.
 But LogSim contains on top of these modelling facilities a complete and robust simulation environment.
 Using this environment you can actually run your processes, and validate them against realistic dynamic behaviour, such as waiting lines, stochastic arrivals etc. With LogSim you build executable business process models.

 Work is in progress for version 3 and 4.
-While version 3 will still only support LMN, version 4 will use an extended version of the BPMN 2.0 notation and syntax in order to be more compliant to the standard as defined by the OMG.
-BPMN as such lacks a few essential elements to make it complete for simulation purposes, such as Waiting Lines so we needed to find a solution for those issues that are a much in line with BPMN as possible.
+While version 3 will still only support LMN, version 4 will use an somewhat extended version of the BPMN 2.0 notation and syntax in order to be more compliant to the standard as defined by the OMG.
+BPMN as such lacks a few in our view essential elements to make it complete for simulation purposes, such as Waiting Lines so we needed to find a solution for those issues that are a much in line with BPMN as possible.

 The extensions that we deemed necessary for BPMN to be really simulatable are:

 Probably some more will pop up in the test runs.

 LogSim 4 will make it possible to build executable and simulatable BPMN models.
 Many environments and tools like BPSim promise this, we know, but we believe we make a difference, because our approach is different.
 Simulation in LogSim is not an add-on to a modelling tool or language, but the modelling tool is built on top of a robust simulation environment, containing robust simulation features such as:

 The same simulation engine was used in another tool we created, SmallSim.

 We hope to distribute the software free-of-charge again.
 Beta versions will be made available for those brave souls willing to participate in early reviews.